SouthpawIN/Senter/README.md

+A lightweight, skill-aware AI agent that uses RAG-based capability discovery.
 ![Senter](assets/banner.webp)

-A lightweight, skill-aware AI agent that uses RAG-based capability discovery.
+* In Indonesian and Malay, senter means flashlight or torch (US: flashlight, UK: torch).
+It is derived from Dutch zaklantaarn or Javanese sènter, and is synonymous with lampu senter or lampu picit.

+* In Norwegian, senter translates to center (UK) or center (US), referring to a place designed for a specific activity, such as a shopping center (kjøpesenter), fitness center (treningssenter), or hospital center (helsesenter).

 ![Python](https://img.shields.io/badge/Python-3.8+-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)